af-afk/ocaml-riscv32im-stylus/README.md

 The following environment calls are supported:

 - [X] Storage loads/stores
-- [ ] Calldata loading
+- [ ] Calldata loading and return data

 The following won't be supported:

-- [ ] Calling
+- Calling
+- Sending

 ## TODOs

 - [ ] Read actual program headers instead of sections so stripped binaries work

 I had some linking issues that prevented me from using a approach I wanted here.
+So the section haeders is the current approach.

 - [ ] Finish basic CSR support with zeroes